dogweather/forkful/content/en/clojure/data-formats-and-serialization/working-with-xml.md

 ---
 date: 2024-01-25 03:39:55.199853-07:00
-description: "XML is a markup language for encoding documents in a way that is both\
-  \ human- and machine-readable.
-It's key in web services, configuration files, and\
-  \ data\u2026"
+description: 'How to: Clojure offers the `clojure.data.xml` library for XML parsing and emitting.
+First, let''s parse some XML.'
 lastmod: '2024-03-13T22:44:59.767074-06:00'
 model: gpt-4-1106-preview
-summary: XML is a markup language for encoding documents in a way that is both human- and machine-readable.
+summary: Clojure offers the `clojure.data.xml` library for XML parsing and emitting.
 title: Working with XML
 weight: 40
 ---